For The Pleasure of Seeing Her Again

 little older.
 "It's funnier."

-criticism and vivid detail as Nana reenacts the time she reluctantly went
+righteous criticism and vivid detail as Nana reenacts the time she

 Well, sure she can, up to a point, and then why not let go?
 The best